FOREX-Euro rises towards $1.10, bolstered by robust German IFO survey

 on Wednesday that there was no compelling reason for the central

-bank to tighten until 2016 adding that a rise in the dollar
+bank to tighten and it should wait until 2016 to raise rates.

 On Tuesday it set a two-week low of 96.387, down roughly 4